nark/wired-wiki/wiki/developers/source_code.markdown

 1. Login to [Bitbucket.org](https://bitbucket.org)
 2. Got to one of Wired repositories:[ https://bitbucket.org/nark/wired](https://bitbucket.org/nark/wired)
 3. Click on the "Fork" button in the toolbar and create you own remote clone.
-4. Clone you newly create repository to work locally.
+4. Clone your newly create repository to work locally.

 Be aware that Wired repositories massively use Git submodules.
 I recommend to read the [related page](submodules.html) for a good start.